AiltonSavio/impostors-ai/README.md

 http://localhost:3000
 ```

-🚀 You’re now ready to play Impostors.AI locally!
+🚀 You’re now ready to play Impostors AI locally!

 ---

 ## 💡 Contributing

 We welcome contributions!
-If you’d like to improve Impostors.AI, feel free to:
+If you’d like to improve Impostors AI, feel free to:

  - Fork the repo
  - Create a new branch